-SCOTTSDALE, AZ—By popular demand, Fender has introduced a new two-string, five-fret design specifically targeting church bassists.
+SCOTTSDALE, AZ—By popular demand, guitar company Pearlman has introduced a new two-string, five-fret design specifically targeting church bassists.

 The bass just has the E and A strings and the first five frets: all you need to play every worship song ever written.
 It also has decorative knobs, so you can pretend to adjust settings and turn up your volume, even though the church bass is turned off in the house anyway.